ltambunting/dsci-100-2023w1-group-30/README.md

 2. point graph with x_variable=country, and y_variable=BestRank
 3. point graph with x_variable=plays, and y_variable=BestRank
 4. point graph with x_variable=backhand, and y_variable=BestRank
-Then, for each provide it with a new observation: for example:
+Then, for each provide it with a new observation, for example:
 1. age = 18
 2. country= Brazil